RaymiiOrg/ssl-decoder/README.md

 * Allows a custom port (smtps, imaps, https, 8080, 8443, etc).
 * Validates the certificate, chain, CRL and OCSP (of every cert in the chain).
 * Has easy copy-pastable PEM versions of certs.
+* Constructs correct CA Chain if wrong chain is found.
 * DNSSEC checks
 * Ciphersuite enumeration.
 * JSON API